KosPsych/codellama-finetune/README.md

 ```
 python3 src/experiments.py lang
 ```
-In the provided code snippet, lang represents the selected programming language, which can be either `java` or `python`.
+Where `lang` represents the selected programming language, which can be either `java` or `python`.
 This code assesses the base model's performance on the dataset, showcasing accuracy and similarity (measured via the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)) for the task of predicting method names.
 Following this, the model undergoes fine-tuning using [peft](https://github.com/huggingface/peft).
 The refined model is then reassessed on the dataset to monitor metric enhancements.
 The outcomes are presented in the terminal.